cjh5414/cjh5414.github.io/about.md

 ## Experience

-- Hands recognition and tracking using computer vision
+- Develop hand recognition and tracking using computer vision
-- Develop emebedded audio streaming server with java, raspberry pi and client with android
+- Develop embedded audio streaming server with java, raspberry pi and client with android
-- Develop two users battle item tetris game using C language
+- Develop item battle tetris game by two users using C language
 - Test-driven development with python Django
 - Chatting and game Socket Programming using java
-- c, c++, java, algorithm and computer architecture theory tutoring to younger friend from school
+- C, C++, Java, Algorithm and computer architecture theory tutoring to younger friend from school
-- Training Software Maestro 7th
+- Take a Software Maestro 7th course

 <br>